Paul Scholl poses for a photo at his office in Carmichael. (Photos by Eric Schucht)

 Scholl says many news releases are written by “yesterday’s reporters,” former journalists who went on to work in public relations as the industry contracted.
 These articles are written by people with reporting experience using accurate information “you really should have.”
 What Scholl does is collect it from various websites and puts it in one place, reaching people through print who otherwise might have missed it.
 “We’re basically performing a service aggregating all of this news.”

-And service is important to Scholl, who sees Messenger Media Group “more as a mission or ministry, as opposed to a business.”
+And service is important to Scholl, who sees Messenger Publishing Group “more as a mission or ministry, as opposed to a business.”
 It’s a view informed by his faith background.
 He was a church pastor for about a year and has officiated hundreds of weddings.
 There was a time when he brought his Bible to the corporate boardroom.
 Scholl is also well known for his involvement in the area’s various chambers of commerce.
 He always says hello to folks at meetings and has endeared himself so much to local stakeholders that two years ago the Carmichael chamber named him “Businessman of the Year.”

 “He certainly has his foot in all these communities,” says Jim McCormick, president and CEO of the Sacramento Choral Society & Orchestra.
 Scholl “gives nonprofits a good break” by offering discounts and complimentary ads.
 One time he surprised McCormick with a full-page ad when he only paid for a quarter.
 “He goes beyond the call of duty.
 He’ll even come to our concerts.”